£20.00 + VAT

 This Accident Investigation training educates learners about the steps required undertake an effective accident investigation, draw accurate conclusions and improve systems to help ensure similar accidents don’t reoccur.

-On completion of the online Accident Investigation training course you will know;
+On completion of the online Accident Investigation course online you will know;

 - Why investigate workplace accidents AND near-misses